seneca86/lesson_1/.lesson/Markdown/session_0.md

 - [Gitpod](https://www.gitpod.io/)

 These are all valid alternatives, each with merits on its own, although the recommendation is to stick to Replit or VSCode for practical purposes.

+### Bibliography

+Luckily enough, there are excellent Python books out there.
+We will borrow heavily from them, so credit is due, particularly to the following ones:
+- _Introducing Python_, (O'Reilly), Bill Lubanovic
+- _Python for data analysis_ (O'Reilly), Wes McKinney
+- _Python Cookbook_, (O'Reilly), David Beazley and Brian K. Jones
+- _Leaning Python_, (O'Reilly), Mark Lutz

+Also, I encourage you to check the [Python official documentation](https://docs.python.org/3/)